-When Drinking Out Beware of Bacteria
+When Drinking Out, Beware of Bacteria

 After a week at work, many of us like to relax and unwind with friends and family at pubs and restaurants, whilst the average number of visitors to coffee shops continues to increase year-on-year.

-Going out for a drink is a great way to unwind and relax, but you may be surprised with how many germs and bacteria you’re coming into contact with every time you have a drink out.
+Going out for a drink is a great way to unwind and relax, but you may be surprised by how many germs and bacteria you’re coming into contact with every time you have a drink out.

 Whilst it’s great to keep your drinks cool, ice could be adding more than a nice refreshing chill to your glass.